HamiltonWang/redux-event-emitter/README.md

 ```

 ## What about `redux-thunk`?
-`redux-electron-ipc` supports thunks out of the box as long as you install `redux-thunk` and apply the thunk middleware before the ipc middleware.
+`redux-event-emitter` supports thunks out of the box as long as you install `redux-thunk` and apply the thunk middleware before the ipc middleware.

 ### Example
 ```js